Example Handlers - Cross-Language Reference

 Overview

-This document provides side-by-side handler examples across Ruby, Python, and Rust.
-These examples demonstrate the aligned APIs that enable consistent patterns across all worker implementations.
+This document provides side-by-side handler examples across Python, Ruby, TypeScript, and Rust.
+These examples demonstrate the aligned patterns that enable consistent handler authoring across all worker implementations.

 Simple Step Handler